January 10, 2019

 As you can surmise from the many, many food recalls that took place in 2018 (and already in 2019), foodborne illnesses are a major problem in the United States, the Washington Post reports.
 About 48 million people get sick and 3,000 die each year from such illnesses, the CDC estimates.

-According to the Post, Gottlieb said legal guidance during the 2013 shutdown suggested that the agency forgo regular food inspections during a funding shortfall.
-But after initially canceling more than 50 high-risk inspections due to the current shutdown, he said he has sought authority to call back about 150 furloughed inspectors to focus on high-risk facilities.
+Gottlieb said legal guidance during the 2013 shutdown suggested that the agency forgo regular food inspections during a funding shortfall.
+But after canceling more than 50 high-risk inspections due to the current shutdown, he said he has sought authority to call back about 150 furloughed inspectors to focus on high-risk facilities.

-But the FDA has and is continuing to inspect foreign manufacturers, imports and domestic producers involved in recalls or outbreaks, and places where inspectors suspect there may be a problem.
+But the Post reports that the FDA is unrelenting in it's inspect foreign manufacturers, imports and domestic producers involved in recalls or outbreaks, and places where inspectors suspect there may be a problem.
 Additionally, inspections of meat, poultry and egg products by the U.S. Department of Agriculture have continued, according to a shutdown plan forwarded to the Post by a USDA representative.

 But, “there are important things we are not doing," Gottlieb told NBC News.